EliahKagan/palgoviz/basics/sll.md

 equal, or the weak references `nnr1` and `nnr2` to the successors must start out unequal and become equal.

-Th elements and the successors are immutable.
+The elements and the successors are immutable.
 As stated above in *Weak reference equality comparison semantics*, because we are assuming no referent is unequal to itself, `weakref.ref` objects that compare unequal and whose referents are immutable will never compare equal.
 Therefore, element weakrefs